975 Tax Certificate

 The year for which corporate tax rates apply.
 It runs from April 1st to March 31st.
 For the purposes of personal taxation the financial year runs from 6th to the 5th April.

 The live market best quote, for a specific order size and settlement, provided by a market counterparty.
-On the TD website a firm quote is held for 15 seconds and the trade must be confirmed within that time frame.
+On our website a firm quote is held for 15 seconds and the trade must be confirmed within that time frame.
 If the firm quote does expire then further quotes can be obtained by using the refresh quote button.
 Please note that neither client nor market counterparty is obliged to trade at the quoted price until the order is confirmed by both parties.

 Foreign Exchange (FX)

 Foreign exchange is the method of converting funds from one currency to another at an agreed exchange rate.
-TD Trading and TD SIPP accounts all offer the ability to perform foreign exchange transactions online in GBP Sterling, US Dollars, Euros and Canadian Dollars, Australian Dollars, Swiss Franc, Swedish Krona, Hong Kong Dollars and Singapore Dollars.
+Our Trading and SIPP accounts all offer the ability to perform foreign exchange transactions online in GBP Sterling, US Dollars, Euros and Canadian Dollars, Australian Dollars, Swiss Franc, Swedish Krona, Hong Kong Dollars and Singapore Dollars.
 See our rates and charges.

 An over the counter market where traders conduct foreign exchange transactions.
 Forex is also known as the foreign exchange market.